"First Time in College" New Student Academic Advising Sessions

 - Initiate your myLane account and complete the New Student Information Session

 If you are new to Lane and have never been to college before, welcome, you are on the right page!
-If you are planning to attend winter term classes and have scheduled and completed your placement tests, your next step is to schedule your New Student Academic Advising Session.
-New Student Academic Advising Sessions for winter term continue through December 31 on the main campus, 4000 E. 30th Ave.
+If you are planning to attend spring term classes and have scheduled and completed your placement tests, your next step is to schedule your New Student Academic Advising Session.
+New Student Academic Advising Sessions for spring term continue through March 26 on the main campus, 4000 E. 30th Ave.
 Eugene, OR.
 Students choosing the online option have different deadlines.*